 The roast squab is served very rare and really packs a punch, with concentrated gamey flavors.
 Seasonal vegetables - turnips, baked onion, baby corn - are moist and succulent and provide the perfect foil for the intensity of the meats.
 Emilia's excellent Hokkaido venison is another standout and well worth a special visit when the autumn season brings it to the menu.

 The dining space has a laid-back, neighborhood vibe - chalkboard menu, trattoria-style tables, curtained-off booths and a spacious counter area.
-Lunch starts at just Y1000, but the Y2000 and Y3000 prix-fixe options are worth checking out, as they include many of the main dishes from the dinner menu.
-The wine list offers good selection and good value, with ample choice in the under-Y7000 category and a half-dozen wines by the glass.
-Budget around Y5000-8000 at dinnertime.
+The lunch menu is a la carte, so you're not limited to the usual lunch specials; mains start at around Y1,800, or you can just get a pasta.
+The wine list offers good selection and good value, with a half-dozen wines by the glass.
+Budget around Y6,000-8,000 at dinnertime.

 by Robb Satterwhite